 - Resources: The GPT assists operating companies with designating privacy resources, considering their local requirements and the risk environments.

-- Support: Other Johnson & Johnson organizations and departments support HCC&P and the operational management teams of operating companies in complying with privacy obligations.
+- Support: Other Johnson & Johnson organizations and departments support HCC and Privacy and the operational management teams of operating companies in complying with privacy obligations.